amalantony/simpleCMS/README.md

 # simpleCMS

 A very minimal Content Management System.
+An exercise in learning Ruby on Rails.